 Give it a try on your own vintage Japanese holos.
 Sometimes the mark is faint or dark, but once you catch it, you'll start seeing it everywhere.

-If you spot one on your own collection — full, partial, or even a tricky illusion — feel free to reach out or tag us.
-We'd love to see it and hear your story.
+If you ever find a Full PB, Partial PB, or even a tricky illusion on one of your own cards, feel free to reach out or tag us.
+I’d love to see it and hear your story.